 What is the best classical guitar to order online?
-I teach over 30 students each term at the Victoria Conservatory of Music and I’ve seen a lot of good guitars and a lot of cheap guitars.
-This list represents what I believe to be the best value for your dollar for online orders via Amazon.
+I teach over 30 students each term at the Victoria Conservatory of Music and I’ve seen a lot of good guitars and a lot of poorly built ones too.
 Of course I would love to have all my students playing on expensive luthier made instruments but the truth is that most students need to start out with factory guitars until they are ready for a more serious purchase.
 So this list is for factory-made guitars or small boutique companies rather than individual luthiers.

 Note: This post was not sponsored by anyone.
 This is 100% picked by me from my teaching experience.
 I’ll recommend only one to three guitars for each category to keep this list small and easy to use.
 I know there are many many more brands but these are the ones I know and trust.
 Leave a comment below if you want to share your knowledge of others.
 Links go to Amazon where you can check out the full specs and get more info or buy.
 I’ve ordered from Amazon and they are great, never damaged and cheapest prices by far.

 If you are on a super budget then this one is for you.
 It’s still well built which is why it is such a good bargain for your dollar.
 If you can afford a better model then you’ll sound will be a bit more elegant and the playability a bit more smooth.
 Concerts might be better too.
 However, if you just need something to practice on and get you started these guitars will do the job for an amazing price!
 I always recommend this guitar to beginner students on a budget and I’m always impressed with what you can get for under $200.
 It’s not a refined sound but it’s a great working guitar.